Beco Park

-Materials Quay (Quai des Matériaux; Materialenkaai) is a quay and urban public park located along the Brussels Canal, on the border between the City of Brussels and the Molenbeek municipality of Brussels, Belgium.
+Beco Park (Parc Béco; Becopark) is an urban public park located along the Brussels Canal, on the border between the City of Brussels and the Molenbeek-Saint-Jean municipality of Brussels, Belgium.
+The park comprises the Quai des Matériaux/Materialenkaai and the Quai Béco/Becokaai, along the Avenue du Port/Havenlaan, and covers 3 ha.
 Once a key logistical hub for the city's construction industry, the site has since been redeveloped into a contemporary public green space and is crossed by the Suzan Daniel Bridge.

-Etymology
+Toponymy

-The name Quai des Matériaux in French or Materialenkaai in Dutch means "Materials Quay", and reflects the site's historical function as a location for storing and transporting construction materials.
-It was officially designated by a decision of the City of Brussels on 15 January 1909, during a period of expansion and development of the port infrastructure.
-Before this, the quay was part of the undeveloped canal banks linked to the creation of the Jonction Dock (now the Béco Dock) in 1905.
-The term "materials" refers to the types of goods commonly handled in the area at the time.
+The name Quai des Matériaux (in French) or Materialenkaai (in Dutch), meaning "Materials Quay", reflects the site's historical function as a location for storing and transporting construction materials.
+It was officially designated by a decision of Brussels' municipal council on 15 January 1909, alongside the opposite Quai des Péniches/Akenkaai, during a period of expansion and development of the port infrastructure.
+Before this, the quay was part of the undeveloped canal banks linked to the creation of the Bassin de Jonction/Verbindingsdok (now the Bassin Béco/Becodok) in 1905.
+The latter gives its name to the Quai Béco/Becokaai ("Beco Quay") and the current park.

 History

 Early history

-The Materials Quay was established in the early 20th century, following the completion of the Jonction Dock (now known as the Béco Dock) in 1905.
-Its strategic position on the Brussels Canal made it an essential hub for the import, storage, and distribution of materials such as timber, sand, and stone resources vital for building the modern city.
+The Quai des Matériaux/Materialenkaai and the Quai Béco/Becokaai were established in the early 20th century, following the completion of the Bassin de Jonction/Verbindingsdok (now known as the Bassin Béco/Becodok) in 1905.
+Their strategic position on the Brussels Canal made them an essential hub for the import, storage, and distribution of materials such as timber, sand, and stone resources vital for building the modern city.
 The site was dominated by warehouses, open storage areas, and industrial infrastructure, all dedicated to facilitating the flow of goods into the heart of the capital.

-In the 1970s and 1980s, the quay gained notoriety as the location of the "bunker", which served as the headquarters for the Front de la Jeunesse, a violent far-right movement active during that period.
+In the 1970s and 1980s, the Quai des Matériaux gained notoriety as the location of the "bunker", which served as the headquarters for the Front de la Jeunesse (FJ), a violent far-right movement active during that period.
 As the importance of waterborne freight diminished in the late 20th century, the site gradually fell into disuse.
 Many of its industrial features were demolished, leaving large expanses of concrete and underutilised urban space.